 Friday 8 March - Saturday 30 March 2024: County Assemblies/Conventions - held no later than 21 days after the precinct caucuses.
 The Assemblies/Conventions meet to elect delegates to the Congressional District and State Conventions.

 Thursday 11 April 2024: Congressional District Assemblies/Conventions.
 National Convention district delegates are elected according to the results of the primary.

-Saturday 13 April 2024: State Assembly/Convention convenes.
+Saturday 13 April 2024 (presumably): State Assembly/Convention convenes.
+Another document indicates the date of 20 April.
 National Convention At-large and Pledged PLEO delegates are elected according to the results of the primary.

 The remaining 14 National Convention delegates consist of